TaguhiHakobyan/NotesStorerApi/source/index.html.md

 # Authentication

-> To authorization header looks like this:
+> The authorization header looks like this:

 ```shell